jackyzha0/jackyzha0.github.io/content/thoughts/Design Justice.md

 ---

 ## Summary
-Design Justice focuses not just on design in the visual and aesthetic sense, but also on the design of systems.
+Design Justice focuses not just on design in the visual and aesthetic sense, but also on the [[thoughts/systems design|design of systems]].

 To quote from the book, "Design justice rethinks design processes, centers people who are normally marginalized by design, and uses collaborative, creative practices to address the deepest challenges our communities face."
 The norms, values, and assumptions that are encoded and reproduced in the *design* of systems can be changed by rethinking our design processes.

-In less than 400 short pages, Sasha Costanza-Chock covers a breadth of topics ranging from intersectionality, bias, and universal design to maintenance, design sites, and technosolutionism -- all through detailed case studies of real-world design practices and social movements.
+In less than 400 short pages, Sasha Costanza-Chock covers a breadth of topics ranging from intersectionality, bias, and universal design to maintenance, design sites, and [[thoughts/Technosolutionism|technosolutionism]] -- all through detailed case studies of real-world design practices and social movements.

 She guides the reader into how the 'unmarked user' and universal design erases certain groups of people within the matrix of domination (through ableist, eurocentric, and classist assumptions) and refutes the argument that 'design by committee produces mediocrity.'